-Try to call and give him a treat which he likes the most so he will understand that leaving his bowl for some time is okay.
-In many cases when owners take a bowl to put food in it, their dogs bite them on hand.
+Try to call and give him a treat that he likes the most so he will understand that leaving his bowl for some time is okay.
+In many cases when owners take a bowl to put food in it, their dogs bite them on the hand.

 Signs that show your Border collies are moving toward aggression:

-- Your Border collie start showing dominant behavior
+- Your Border collie starts showing dominant behavior

 - Start staring at you aggressively whenever you take his toys away from him